 - If needed, achieve medical control of diabetes, high blood pressure, and cholesterol

-- Encourage friends and family to help you do the above (maybe they could benefit from your good example)
+- Encourage friends and family to help you.
+Maybe they could benefit from your good example!

-While heart disease is treatable by many methods, prevention or healing by reasonable lifestyle changes seems to be one of the best ways to handle this widespread health problem.
+While heart disease is treatable by many methods, prevention or healing by living a reasonable lifestyle seems to be one of the best ways to reduce this widespread health problem.

 Heart Disease: Causes of a Heart Attack